ocku/launsh/README.md

 ### Using anything else

-If you're not using sway, make sure to change the command inside the `run` function at the start of `launsh`, which is configured to use `swaymsg exec` by default.
+If you're not using Sway, make sure to change the `run` function at the start of `launsh`, which is set to use `swaymsg exec` by default.